Exploring historical artefacts is ReVif's foundation. From this basis, ReVif creates original art of our current shared situation.

 Use the Responsive Zoom in the example below, just as you did in the above example.

-But if read to the end, you found The Hon.
+If read to the end, you found The Hon.
 William Fleming was an opponent of racist voter supression.

 He warned against the awful situation,